rabidaudio/rabid.audio/src/index.md

 Off-and-on over several years, I've been designing my own synthesizer modules designed around the Eurorack form factor.
 I gave myself the challenge to design these from scratch; I can use simple schematics from textbooks and datasheet example circuits, and I can look at other circuits for ideas and inspiration, but I'm not cloning an existing circuit but instead coming up with my own designs.

 I hope to eventually have a 4-voice polyphonic synthesizer with the basics: envelope, filter, amplifier, and LFO.
 Two modules are designed and undergoing final revisions, others are still in progress and therefore are missing documentation but the source code is available.
-The various modules are thoroughly documented on [the projects section of this site](/projects/synth), including descriptions of functionality, design, source code and schematics.
+A couple modules are thoroughly documented, including descriptions of functionality, design, source code and schematics.

 <ul class="links-container">
   <li><a href="/projects/synth">Description</a></li>